malani-prince/github-slideshow/_posts/0000-01-02-malani-prince.md

 layout: slide
 title: "Welcome to our MalaniPrince slide!"
 ---
-this is Malani Prince File
+this is my awesome File
 Use the left arrow to go back!